 Deuteronomy 30:19: “I have set before you life and death, blessings and curses.
 Now choose life so that you and your children may live.”
 This verse implies that humans have the ability to choose between life and death, suggesting the existence of free will.

 However, the Bible also emphasizes God’s sovereignty and predestination in various passages, such as in Romans 8:29-30 and Ephesians 1:4-5, which discuss God’s foreknowledge and predestining of believers.

 - We’re dead in our sins and objects of God’s wrath (Ephesians 2:3).
 We are destined for hell because God is just.
 He won’t let sin go unpunished.
 (Proverbs 11:21)

-- A reprobiate may know about God, but will not choose to follow Him.
+- A reprobate may know about God but will not choose to follow Him.
 They will not understand the gospel unless God regenerates their heart.
 (Romans 1:21)

-- Believing and repentance goes together.
-You may believe but the willingness to repent comes from God.
-He granted (Give: δοῦναι; dounai) repentance to the chosen people and to gentiles (Acts 5:31; 11:18).
+- Believing and repentance go together.
+You may believe, but the willingness to repent comes from God.
+He granted (Give: δοῦναι; dounai) repentance to the chosen people and to Gentiles (Acts 5:31; 11:18).

 - Out of God’s love, He regenerates our sinful and “dead hearts” to see the truth, believe, and obey Him.
 “Regeneration is something that is accomplished by God.
 A dead man cannot raise himself from the dead.” – R.C.
 Sproul

 “When you were dead in your transgressions and the uncircumcision of your flesh, He made you alive together with Him, having forgiven us all our transgressions…”